onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Other
 ██████████████████████████████████████████████████████████████████

+> "It must be considered that there is nothing more difficult to carry out, nor more doubtful of success, nor more dangerous to handle, than to initiate a new order of things.
+For the reformer has enemies in all those who would profit by the old order..." - [Niccolò Machiavelli]()
+Niccolò Machiavelli, The Prince, trans.
+Harvey C. Mansfield, 2nd ed.
+(Chicago: University of Chicago Press, 1998), 20 (Chapter 6).
+TODO INTERNET ^^

 This is what the human spirit is capable of - self immolating vietnamese monk https://upload.wikimedia.org/wikipedia/commons/3/38/Th%C3%ADch_Qu%E1%BA%A3ng_%C4%90%E1%BB%A9c_self-immolation.jpg